zama-ai/concrete-ml/README.md

 Various tutorials are proposed for the [built-in models](docs/built-in-models/ml_examples.md) and for [deep learning](docs/deep-learning/examples.md).
 In addition, we also list standalone use-cases:

 - [MNIST](use_case_examples/mnist): a python and notebook showing a quantization-aware training (done with [Brevitas](https://github.com/Xilinx/brevitas) and following constraints of the package) and its corresponding use in Concrete-ML.
+- [Encrypted sentiment analysis](use_case_examples/encrypted_sentiment_analysis): a gradio demo which predicts if a tweet / short message is positive, negative or neutral.
+Of course, in FHE!
+The corresponding application is directly available here(FIXME add link to https ://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis when it's online).

 More generally, if you have built awesome projects using Concrete-ML, feel free to let us know and we'll link to it!